SirWumpus/milter-null/README.md

   See `date-ttl=` option.

 * 550 5.7.1 DSN or MDN for message that did not originate here
-  The DSN or MDN did not specify the original message's Date:, Message-ID:, and `X-Null-Tag:` headers or the `X-Null-Tag:` header did not match the computed hash value.
+  The DSN or MDN did not specify the original message's `Date:`, `Message-ID:`, and `X-Null-Tag:` headers or the `X-Null-Tag:` header did not match the computed hash value.
 See `secret=` option.

 Build & Install
 ---------------

 * Install `SQLite` from a package if desired.
-Prior to [LibSnert's](https://github.com/SirWumpus/libsnert) availability on GitHub, the old `libsnert` tarballs included SQLite, but the GitHub `libsnert` repository does not, so it needs to be installed separately.
-`milter-null` does not require it, but other milters that need a cache will.
+Prior to [LibSnert's](https://github.com/SirWumpus/libsnert) availability on GitHub, the old `libsnert` tarballs included SQLite, but the GitHub `libsnert` repository does not, so it needs to be installed separately.   `milter-null` does not require it, but other milters that need a cache will.

 * If you have never built a milter for Sendmail, then please make sure that you build and install `libmilter` (or install a pre-built package), which is _not_ built by default when you build Sendmail.
 Please read the `libmilter` documentation.
 Briefly, it should be something like this: